moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE_DONE {#message-subscribe-done}

-A publisher sends a `SUBSCRIBE_DONE` message to indicate it will not open any additional streams or send any more datagrams for a subscription.
+A publisher sends a `SUBSCRIBE_DONE` message when it is not going to send additional objects for a subscription.
+Because SUBSCRIBE_DONE is sent on the control stream, it is likely to arrive at the receiver before late-arriving objects, and often even late-opening streams.
+However, the receiver uses it as an indication that it should receive any late-opening streams in a relatively short time.
 When all streams for the subscription are fully closed, each endpoint can destroy its subscription state.

-Note that some objects in the subscribed groups might never be delivered, because a stream was reset, or never opened in the first place, due to the delivery timeout.
+Note that some objects in the subscribed track might never be delivered, because a stream was reset, or never opened in the first place, due to the delivery timeout.